LCOGT/banzai/README.rst

 Installation
 ------------
-BANZAI can be installed in the usual way, by running
+BANZAI can be installed using pip, by running from the top-level directory containing `setup.py`.

 .. code-block:: bash
+    pip install --upgrade pip

-    python setup.py install
+    pip install .

 This will automatically install the dependencies from PyPi, so it is recommended to install BANZAI in a virtual environment.